judofyr/duktape.rb/README.md

                   as a Ruby Object.
 - `call_prop`   - Call a defined function with the given parameters and return the value as a Ruby Object.
+- `call_iife`   - Call an IIFE (Immediately Invoked Function Expression) and return the value as a Ruby Object.

 ### Defining functions